 Do I need to connect PerfExpert to my car ?

-No, you don't need to connect your phone to your car.
+No, you don't need to connect your phone to your car to use PerfExpert.

-By default, PerfExpert relies on the internal accelerometer of your device to measure your car acceleration.
-This requires that your phone is firmly mounted inside your car, and that each measurement must be started from complete halt (0 Mph).
+By default, PerfExpert relies on the internal sensors of your phone or tablet to measure your car acceleration.
+This requires that your phone is firmly mounted inside your car, and that each measurement is started from complete halt (0 Mph).

 More hardware will be supported in the future like some specific OBD2 dongles and other external GPS.
-External hardware connection is a paid option that require a time-based subscription.
+External device connection is a paid option that require a time-based subscription.

 How PerfExpert can estimate my engine power and torque?